Spiking Neural Networks for Continuous Control via End-to-End Model-Based Learning: Abstract

 \section{Abstract}

 Despite recent progress in training spiking neural networks (SNNs) for classification, their application to continuous motor control remains limited.
 Here, we demonstrate that fully spiking architectures can be trained end-to-end to control robotic arms with multiple degrees of freedom in continuous environments.
 Our predictive-control framework combines Leaky Integrate-and-Fire dynamics with surrogate gradients, jointly optimizing a forward model for dynamics prediction and a policy network for goal-directed action.
-We evaluate this approach on both a planar 2D reaching task and a simulated 6-DOF Franka Emika Panda robot.
-Results show that SNNs can achieve stable training and accurate torque control, establishing their viability for high-dimensional motor tasks.
-An extensive ablation study highlights the role of initialization, learnable time constants, and regularization in shaping training dynamics.
-We conclude that while stable and effective control can be achieved, recurrent spiking networks remain highly sensitive to hyperparameter settings, underscoring the importance of principled design choices.
+We evaluate this approach on both a planar 2D reaching task and a simulated 6-DOF Franka Emika Panda robot with torque control.
+In direct comparison to non-spiking recurrent baselines trained under the same predictive-control pipeline, the proposed SNN achieves comparable task performance while using substantially fewer parameters.
+An extensive ablation study highlights the role of initialization, learnable time constants, adaptive thresholds, and latent-space compression as key contributors to stable training and effective control.
+Together, these findings establish spiking neural networks as a viable and scalable substrate for high-dimensional continuous control, while emphasizing the importance of principled architectural and training design.

 \textbf{Keywords:} \textit{Spiking neural networks, continuous control, robotic manipulation, surrogate gradients}